 Direct observation of individual steps of the insulin self-assembly process

 We used Total Internal Reflection Fluorescence (TIRF) microscopy to directly observe the dynamic assembly and disassembly events of individual fluorescently labeled insulin monomers en route to hexamer formation.
-We chemically attached the fluorophore ATTO655 to LysB29 on human insulin (in the following abbreviated HI655) since it is well established not to interfere with insulin self-assembly (Fig. 1AB)28,29 (see Supplementary Fig. 10).
+We chemically attached the fluorophore ATTO655 to LysB29 on human insulin (in the following abbreviated HI655) since it is well established not to interfere with insulin self-assembly (Fig. 1a,b)28,29 (see Supplementary Fig. 1).
 In a typical experiment, 10 nM of HI655 was allowed to equilibrate on a passivated microscopy surface (see Methods), resulting in its immobilization on the surface followed by stochastic binding and unbinding of species in solution.
 We acquired time-series of TIRF images with hundreds of immobilized insulin molecules present in each field-of-view.
-Imaging with a low penetration depth allowed recordings of the dynamic assembly events on the microscopy surface with high signal-to-noise ratio, while particles in solution are not detected (see Fig. 1A).
-Using quantitative image analysis, we determined the x-y coordinates of each insulin particle with sub-pixel resolution30–35 (Fig. 1CD).
+Imaging with a low penetration depth allowed recordings of the dynamic assembly events on the microscopy surface with high signal-to-noise ratio, while particles in solution are not detected (see Fig. 1a).
+Using quantitative image analysis, we determined the x-y coordinates of each insulin particle with sub-pixel resolution30–35 (Fig. 1c,d).
 We recorded time dependent intensity fluctuations for each particle by integrating the intensity of each diffraction-limited spot36.
-The intensity changed in a stepwise manner (Fig. 1EF) between several discrete levels, with a stochastically varying dwell time (residence time of each individual oligomeric species) and transition order.
+The intensity changed in a stepwise manner (Fig. 1e,f) between several discrete levels, with a stochastically varying dwell time (residence time of each individual oligomeric species) and transition order.
 We, and others, have shown that such fluctuations directly correlate with the assembly and disassembly events for other fluorescently tagged proteins33,37–40.

 We performed several control experiments to establish that the distinct intensity shifts corresponded to binding and unbinding of insulin species and to confirm the validity of our readouts.
-High labeling efficiency and purity (Supplementary Fig. 1-9 and Supplementary Table 1-6) minimized the potential bias of kinetics from unlabeled species.
-Fluorophore addition did not affect the kinetics or equilibrium28 as shown by the recording of self-assembly for a 1:1 mixture of HI655 and unmodified HI (Supplementary Fig. 16) as well as DLS measurements of unmodified HI and HI655 (Supplementary Fig. 10).
-Similarly, fluorophore bleaching and blinking was quantified with immobilized monomeric biotin-labeled HI (HI655-Biotin) (See Supplementary Fig. 14-15 and Methods), which confirmed that fluorophore photophysics do not bias our readouts.
-Correction for the effects of fluorescent particles in solution, transient surface-docking, and fluctuations and unevenness of the laser excitation (Supplementary Fig. 13ABC) are described in Methods.
-Direct conversion of diffraction-limited fluorescent readouts to photons (see Methods and Supplementary Fig. 13DEF) allowed interoperability across images and conditions30,31,33,41 offering future comparisons to similar experiments with different experimental setups42.
-Consequently, these controls and calibrations ensured that the extracted intensity shifts correspond to binding and unbinding of insulin monomers and oligomers from the solution to immobilized insulin (see Fig. 1F and Supplementary Fig. 18).
+High labeling efficiency and purity (Supplementary Fig. 2-10 and Supplementary Table 1-6) minimized the potential bias of kinetics from unlabeled species.
+Fluorophore addition did not affect the kinetics or equilibrium28 as shown by the recording of self-assembly for a 1:1 mixture of HI655 and unmodified HI (Supplementary Fig. 11) as well as DLS measurements of unmodified HI and HI655 (Supplementary Fig. 1).
+Similarly, fluorophore bleaching and blinking was quantified with immobilized monomeric biotin-labeled HI (HI655-Biotin) (See Supplementary Fig. 12-13 and Methods), which confirmed that fluorophore photophysics do not bias our readouts.
+Correction for the effects of fluorescent particles in solution, transient surface-docking, and fluctuations and unevenness of the laser excitation (Supplementary Fig. 14a-c) are described in Methods.
+Direct conversion of diffraction-limited fluorescent readouts to photons (see Methods and Supplementary Fig. 14d-f) allowed interoperability across images and conditions30,31,33,41 offering future comparisons to similar experiments with different experimental setups42.
+Consequently, these controls and calibrations ensured that the extracted intensity shifts correspond to binding and unbinding of insulin monomers and oligomers from the solution to immobilized insulin (see Fig. 1f and Supplementary Fig. 15).
 We note that the reversible protein self-assembly events recorded here, are distinct from the irreversible, potentially toxic insulin aggregation43,44.
 We indeed have provided new super resolution recordings revealing their abundance heterogeneous growth and kinetics45,46.
 The methodology allows the recordings of hundreds of individual insulin oligomerization processes and ∼15,000 assembly or disassembly processes in a single experiment, providing the first real-time observation of individual insulin self-assembly events at the single-molecule level.